 This flourishing hill station offers a wide variety of accommodation and eateries as well as temples, monasteries and other ancient structures.
 In keeping with the influence of Tibetan teachings and traditions in this region of India, Dharamkot boasts the Vipassana Meditation Centre, the Dhamma Shikara and the Tushita Meditation Centre – for the study and practice of Buddhism.

-By March 2020 we plan to go back to our roots, to Manipur, the place where the techniques that we use were developed and open a permanent health and wellbeing centre.
-This will allow us close access to the Manipuri masters, enabling us to further develop and expand our techniques in musculoskeletal realignment.
+Being in Heingang will allow us close access to the Manipuri masters, enabling us to further develop and expand our techniques in musculoskeletal realignment.
 We will be able to treat more serious conditions, learn techniques we have not yet begun to use, and expand our use of indigenous, plant-based medicines.

 We will also train the next generation of practitioners who wish to learn the Manipuri techniques and traditional health system, so they can in turn help more people benefit from this knowledge.